pingcap/docs/br/point-in-time-recovery.md

 ### Restore data with one click

 To restore data using PiTR, you need to run the `br restore point` command to execute the restoration program.
-The program reads data from snapshot backup and log backup and restores the data of the specified time point to the new cluster.
+The program reads data from snapshot backup and log backup and restores the data of the specified time point to a new cluster.

-When you run the `br restore point` command, you need to specify the latest snapshot backup data before the time point you want to restore and log backup data.
-BR first restores the snapshot data, and then reads the log backup data from the snapshot time point to the specified restoration time point.
+When you run the `br restore point` command, you need to specify the latest snapshot backup data before the time point you want to restore and specify the log backup data.
+BR first restores the snapshot data, and then reads the log backup data between the snapshot time point and the specified restoration time point.

 ### Manage backup data